hello30190f/Tkinter-APP/readme.md

 # Recent event
 - I add char counter of a web page.
 (Only count p tag content.)
-- I still no idea to treat video.
-Opencv,ffmpeg and moviepy supposed to be useful for this purpose.
+- I still have no idea to treat video.
+Opencv,ffmpeg and moviepy are supposed to be useful for this purpose.